Ahmaud Arbery killing trial: Attorneys deliver closing arguments in case of jogger's shooting - KESQ

 Travis McMichael eventually drove ahead of Arbery, he testified, parked his vehicle, exited and pointed his shotgun at Arbery, telling him to stop.
 He testified Arbery darted to him, grabbed the rifle and struck McMichael before he then shot Arbery.

-McMichael was “scattered” and “mixed up” in the hours after the shooting, he responded.

-“This is the most traumatic event I’ve ever been through in my life,” he said.
+Bryan was “armed only with a cell phone,” and didn’t realize that Travis McMichael had a gun until seconds before the shooting, Gough said.
+“By that time sadly, there was nothing that Roddie Bryan could do to prevent this tragedy.”

+Bryan made the video of the chase and the shooting, and “without Roddie Bryan, there is no case,” Gough said.
+“The reason that you can have this trial is because of Roddie Bryan.”

-Bryan nor Gregory McMichael took the stand, and defense attorney Jason Sheffield suggested health concerns may have played a role in the latter’s decision not to testify.
+Neither Bryan nor Gregory McMichael took the stand, and Sheffield suggested health concerns may have played a role in the latter’s decision not to testify.

-While civil rights attorney Ben Crump, who is representing Arbery’s father, was critical of the jury makeup, Gough complained that older White men from the South without four-year college degrees, “euphemistically known as ‘Bubba’ or ‘Joe Six Pack,'” seemed underrepresented in the jury pool.

-The case took a circuitous path to trial.
-Charges were not filed against the defendants for months until Bryan’s cell phone video emerged, sparking widespread outrage, and two prosecutors recused themselves due to conflicts of interest, citing their proximity to Gregory McMichael during the former law enforcement offcer’s career.
-Ultimately, prosecutors in Georgia’s Cobb County — more than 200 miles away — were appointed to the case.

-In addition to murder charges, the defendants also face counts aggravated assault, false imprisonment and criminal attempt to commit a felony.
-If convicted, each man could face life in prison without the possibility of parole.
+If convicted on one of the murder charges, each man could face life in prison without the possibility of parole.
 All have pleaded not guilty.

 All three men have also been indicted on federal hate crime and attempted kidnapping charges.